 How to Evaluate Student Work in Online Class Discussions

 Regardless of whether they complete their requirements in a written discussion board forum or through a live class session, I hold my students accountable for the same level of performance.
 I do this through an analytic rubric that contains criteria categories that are applicable to both.
-This approach allows for all students to be evaluated fairly and equitably.
+Through this approach, faculty can evaluate student work fairly and equitably.
 In addition to their scores on the rubric, I always provide students with substantive feedback about their work designed to point out their strengths as well as specific areas they need to focus on for improvement.

 Teaching online may feel scary at first, but it doesn’t have to be.
 Just as it took time to develop your skills as an effective face-to-face educator, it will also require time to hone your skills (and your confidence) as an effective online educator.
 But you are not alone.
 We’re all in this together, and there are many people who can help.
 Don’t be afraid to ask.

-About the Author: Dr. Roberta Ross-Fisher has expertise in educator preparation, competency-based education, online teaching & learning, accreditation and quality assurance.
-A former public school teacher and college administrator, Roberta is now a freelance writer and educational consultant.
+About the Author: Dr. Roberta Ross-Fisher has expertise in quality assurance, educator preparation, and competency-based education.
+A former public school teacher and college administrator, Roberta is now an educational consultant.
+She specializes in supporting institutions in their Council for the Accreditation of Educator Preparation (CAEP) efforts.

 Top Graphic Credit: SlideShare